Kimossab/advent-of-code-2022/README.md

   </p>
 </details>

-###### Disclaimer: I'm only writting this so the code page is not completely empty, this makes it more pleasing even if it's completely useless otherwise. ~~not like anyone is reading this anyway, but if you are have a nice day~~
+###### Disclaimer: I'm only writing this so the code page is not completely empty, this makes it more pleasing even if it's completely useless otherwise. ~~not like anyone is reading this anyway, but if you are have a nice day~~